KMak-Dev/Neural-Evolution-With-Pong/README.md

  ![image](result.png)
 Created with the NEAT module, the AI only has two outputs: moving up or down.\
-+The AI considers five inputs:
+The AI considers five inputs:
 +the y positions of the paddles
 +y position of the pong
 +velocity of the pong